arifmarzuki/Djanggo-Apparel-end-to-end-Data-Pipeline-and-Visualization/README.md

 ```bash
   docker compose up -d
 ```
-You can now access airflow at `localhost:8080`
+You can access airflow at `localhost:8080`

 - User: `airflow`
 - Password: `airflow`

+After logging in, you can set the PostgreSQL connection in the admin tab and name it as 'pg_conn.'
+Configure it with settings similar to those in the existing configuration. [https://github.com/CharisChakim/ELT-demo/blob/main/docker-compose.yaml](docker-compose.yaml)

-You can now access metabase at `localhost:3000`
+You can access metabase at `localhost:3000`
+Configure the connection to postgres data warehouse.

-you can trigger DAG in airflow UI to do ELT task to get data into your database, And then you can visualizing data with metabase.
+You can trigger DAG in airflow UI to do ELT task to get data into your database, And then you can visualizing data with metabase.

 # 💻 Visualization Sample